 - Is the frontend data displaying as you’d expect it to?

 The fourth type of QA has to do with Analytics.
-Part of what makes Answers such a valuable product is the real-time search analytics that we capture which track what a user searches and how they engage with the content in the Answers experience.
+Part of what makes Yext Search such a valuable product is the real-time search analytics that we capture which track what a user searches and how they engage with the content in the search experience.
 This will ultimately allow you to make data driven adjustments to the experience as they gather more and more information.